wasmCloud/wadm/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=401352358&machine=standardLinux32gb&location=EastUs)

-### Install
+### Install & Run

-You can deploy **wadm** by downloading the binary for your host operating system and architecture, and then running it alongside your wasmCloud host.
-We recommend using **wash** to run wasmCloud and NATS, and then running **wadm** afterwards connected to the same NATS connection.

-Ensure you have a proper [rust](https://www.rust-lang.org/tools/install) toolchain installed to install **wash**, until we release wash v0.18.0.
+You can easily run **wadm** by downloading [wash](https://wasmcloud.com/docs/installation) and launching it alongside NATS and wasmCloud.
+Then, you can use the `wash app` command to query, create, and deploy applications.

 ```
-# Install wash
-cargo install wash-cli --git https://github.com/wasmcloud/wash --branch feat/wadm_0.4_support --force
+wash up -d    # Start NATS, wasmCloud, and wadm in the background
+wash app list # Query the list of applications
 ```

+If you prefer to run **wadm** separately and/or connect to running wasmCloud hosts, you can instead opt for using the latest GitHub release artifact and executing the binary.
+Simply replace the latest version, your operating system, and architecture below.

 ```
 # Install wadm